danielbeardsley/service_contracts/development_service_contract.md

 billable.

 ### Copyright
 Client owns the copyright of all Products created while performing Services for the Client except in the cases noted below.

 #### Copyright Exceptions
 1. The Developer can withhold ownership of the copyright for small portions of the created Product as desired.
+Portions withheld must be small in relation to the size of the entire Product.
+2. Any portions of the product who's copyright is withheld by the developer are licensed to the Client for use in the product